Digital Learning for School Groups

-We will welcome you class to our farm, staying in our beautiful Ty Coed Lodges or camping around a fire, children go home full of energy and teachers go home with a wealth of new ideas.
+We will welcome you class to our farm, staying in our beautiful Ty Coed Lodges , children and students go home full of energy and teachers go home with a wealth of new ideas.

 'A year's worth of awe and wonder' Ex OFSTED inspector.

 Why are Naturesbase great for School Trips and Educational Visits?

 As passionate teachers with over 20 years experience of hosting residential visits and field trips, here at Naturesbase we guarantee: